drunken-octopus/drunken-octopus.github.io/docs/index.md

 Default firmware may not be current or may have certain features turned off for the comfort of new users.
-On the contrary, *Drunken Octopus* will charge right ahead, taking it all in, because that is how he likes to roll! :sunglasses:
+On the contrary, *Drunken Octopus* will charge right ahead, taking it all in, because that is how he likes to roll!

 ## *Drunken Octopus* comes in up to 196 different flavors!

 If you are savvy with electrical and mechanical things, *Drunken Octopus* will give you the software to match any hardware upgrades you make to your printer.
-For a complete list of suported printers, head over to the [Drunken Octopus Firmware Tool].
+Head over to the the [Drunken Octopus Firmware Tool] and [Drunken Octopus Wiring Guide] to see all the possibilities!

-# How can you help make *Drunken Octopus* a success?

-See the [contributing](contributing.md) page for a list of ways to chip in!

-# Support

-* [Forums]
-* [GitHub Issues]
-* [Drunken Octopus Wiring Guide]
-* [Drunken Octopus Firmware Tool]

-## Got more questions?
+## Got questions?

-See the [FAQ](faq.md) for information on the following topics:
+See the [FAQ](faq.md) for answers to the following questions:

 - Will *Drunken Octopus* binaries and pre-build configuration files be provided?
 - Will using *Drunken Octopus* void my printer warranty?
 - Will *Drunken Octopus* damage my printer?
 - What if I want my printer to remain sober?

+# Need more assistance?

+*Drunken Octopus* is community supported.
+Head over to the [Forums] to get help.

+# How can you help make *Drunken Octopus* a success?

+See the [contributing](contributing.md) page for a list of ways to chip in!

 # License